TomfromBerlin/Zsh-Disk-Guard/README.md

 ## 🖥️ Usage

 Since this is a plugin, manual execution is neither necessary nor useful.
 The plugin reacts to certain triggers and executes the corresponding actions automatically.
-The active status of the plugin is usually only noticed when the available memory falls below the given threshold.
+The active status of the plugin is usually only noticed when the available disk space falls below the given threshold.
 The plugin's status can be checked via the command line.
 For more information, see the "Control" section.

 <details><summary> ← Click here to view an output sample</summary>